TempeHS/2024IST_Xavier.P_IceGame/README.md

 # IceGame
-This is a short demo of a platformer I am developing themed around mental health issues.
+This is a short demo of a singleplayer platformer I am developing themed around mental health issues.
 # User Documentation
 ## Getting Started
 ### Windows